 I know all this because my friend Karen Lang keeps close track of them on the CMNH Falcon Forums.
 Stammy, the father bird, was born at the University of Pittsburgh and his fledglings are Dorothy’s “grandkids.”
 Sadly, Freedom was found dead on the Market Street Bridge last Sunday — hit by a car.

 I checked the Youngstown Falcon Forum to find out more.
 The other two fledglings are fine and I found a bonus.
 Chad and Chris Saladin photographed “Tort” as she practiced flying and landing on the second floor balcony of the Courthouse.
 Back and forth she flew and hopped.
-Click on her picture to watch her practice.
+Click on the photo above to watch her practice.

 What an intense look of concentration she has on her face!

 (All photos by Chad and Chris Saladin.
+Click here or on the photo above to watch the slideshow.
 The slideshow loops, the action repeats.)

 …but not time to migrate yet.